javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 alert('Done!');
 ```

-Let's say we need a way to stop the process.
-Like if we user decides to cancel the input.
+We need a way to stop the process if the user cancels the input.

 The ordinary `break` after `input` would only break the inner loop.
 That's not sufficient.
 Labels come to the rescue.